UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 ## Multiple Condition Filtering - or

-Ssuppose that we are interested in cereals that either are made from the Quaker manufacturer **OR** a protein content above 4.
+Suppose that we are interested in cereals that either are made from the Quaker manufacturer **OR** a protein content above 4.
 We only need one of these conditions to hold to return a row.

 ``` python
 df[ (df['mfr'] == 'Q') | (df['protein'] > 4)]